theappbusiness/accessibility-guidelines/README.md

 #### Create content that can be presented in different ways

-* [Structure and relationships](guidelines/1.3.1.md): When designs convey a structure visually (like distinct sections within a page, or a label next to a checkbox) that structure must also be identified in code.
+* [Structure and relationships](guidelines/1.3.1.md): Make sure that structures and relationships that are conveyed visually (like distinct sections within a page, or a label next to a checkbox) are also identified in code.

 * [Order of elements in code](guidelines/1.3.2.md): Make sure that elements appear in a logical reading order in code, so that they are presented in a meaningful order to screen reader users.